Introducing the creatures that populate my feet

 Preparing the magic potion

-We walk till the small shop near my house and buy five bottles of vinegar for a total of 2,5 liters.
-The owner cannot resists:
+We walk to the small shop near my house and buy five bottles of vinegar for a total of 2,5 liters.
+The owner cannot resist:

 “Why do you need all this vinegar?” she asks.

 “We will drink it, we are too poor to buy wine,” I answer with a smile.
 I’m quite sure she believed me.

 We arrive at home and I put all the shit we bought on the table.
 I’m impressed.
 I had a fungus another time in the past, but the doctor only gave a cream to me.
 Amateur.